Q. How do I get convictions removed from my record on the Police National Computer?

 My employer has asked me to provide a Police Check/Certificate for work purposes.
 How do I make a request?

 Lancashire Constabulary does not provide PNC disclosures for employment vetting services.
-If you require a disclosure for employment purposes, please contact Disclosure Scotland on: 0870 609 6006 or via their website www.disclosurescotland.co.uk.
-The current procedure whereby companies require individuals to exercise their rights under Subject Access provisions at section 7 of the Data Protection Act 1998, as a form of vetting, has been considered to be unlawful for many years and is against the spirit of the legislation.
-Section 56 of the Act means it is now a criminal offence for the employer to ask individuals, as a condition of employment, to go through this process.
+If you require a disclosure for employment purposes, please visit the DBS website.
+The current procedure whereby companies require individuals to exercise their rights under Subject Access provisions of GDPR / Data Protection Act 2018, as a form of vetting, is considered to be unlawful.
+Section 184 of the Data Protection Act 2018 means it is a criminal offence for the employer to ask individuals, as a condition of employment, to go through this process.

 If you are going to work as a paid employee or as a volunteer for an organisation and your work will bring you into contact with children or vulnerable adults and have been asked to apply for DBS check you must access the DBS website and follow their procedure.